 Occupational wellness seeks to identify these stressors so that we can make adjustments in our life to omit them.
 A series of tools and assessments are beneficial in the self discovery of occupational wellness and to begin a path towards an enlightening and fulfilling career.

-The AVMA offers a variety of work-life balance tools.
+The AVMA offers a variety of work-life balance tools for individuals and for practices.
 A few are spotlighted here; for all resources, visit the AVMA website.

 - TED Talk: How to Make Work-Life Balance, Work - Nigel Marsh